EASpy: Fast simulation of fluorescence and Cherenkov light from extended air showers at large zenith angles: Verification with a full simulation

 Note, that the underlying shower profile is identical for both images.
 The side-by-side comparison demonstrates that even with the simplifications introduced above and the coarse detector simulation used here, the images appear quite similar.
 The position of the image in the camera, the light recorded in the pixels are in good agreement with each other.
 The approximate length matches between the two images, while the width appears slightly larger for \texttt{EASpy}.
 This is readily explained by the assumption of a symmetric PSF of the telescope optics.
 However, the PSF is in general elongated along the radial direction which leads to a smaller apparent width of the registered image.

-To make the comparison more quantitative, we consider a larger sample of simulated air showers presented in Fig.~\ref{fig:simulated_showers_energy_dist} and compare the resulting distributions of width(length) of the images for zenith angles of 70° and 80°.
+To make the comparison more quantitative, we consider a larger sample of simulated air showers presented in Fig.~\ref{fig:simulated_showers_energy_dist} and compare the resulting distributions of width(length) of the images for on-axis observations for zenith angles of 70° and 80°.